 The surname Coltsmynd was first found in Connacht (Irish: Connachta, (land of the) descendants of Conn), where they held a family seat from ancient times.

 Early History of the Coltsmynd family

-Another 157 words (11 lines of text) covering the years 1585, 1667 and 1668 are included under the topic Early Coltsmynd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Coltsmynd research.
+Another 79 words (6 lines of text) covering the years 1585, 1667 and 1668 are included under the topic Early Coltsmynd History in all our PDF Extended History products and printed products wherever possible.

 Coltsmynd Spelling Variations

 Names during the Middle Ages were often recorded under several different spelling variations during the life of their bearers.
 Literacy was rare at that time and so how a person's name was recorded was decided by the individual scribe.
 Variations of the name Coltsmynd include Garry, Garrihy, Hare, O'Hare, O'Heihir, MacGarry and others.

 Early Notables of the Coltsmynd family (pre 1700)